quiverjs/doc-old/core/08-component.md

   - There is lack of dependency management especially in ensuring filters are only applied once at outermost layer.
   - It is hard to customize the dependencies, because the functions are directly referencing each others.
 As a result one may not for example replace a middleware with another mock middleware for unit testing purpose.

 With the component definition approach it become much clearer on how the components are composed.
+Internally `quiver-component` do make use of `quiver-middleware` to compose components in similar way, so you don't have to do the glueing yourself.

 Since components relationship are defined by name, the reference be modified at handler-building time to change the behavior of handler.
 On top of the definition is written in plain Javascript, it allows custom libraries to easily written to interprete and manipulate the component graph without having to resort to techniques like reflection.

 ## Component Loading